Requirements for Maintaining Certification as a CPEO

 • Criminal background; and

 Once you begin the "Update CPEO Account Information" process, follow the instructions on each screen to identify and make changes as needed.
-You will also need to include the date that each change occurred.
+You will need to include the date that each change occurred.
 You can also upload documents.
 All changes and uploads are submitted under penalty of perjury.
 Once submitted, you can download and print a summary report of your changes for your records.

-Annual Verification
+Annual verification

 To maintain certification, a CPEO must submit a properly completed and executed online annual verification through the IRS Online Registration System for Professional Employer Organizations.
 CPEOs that are members of a controlled group must each submit a separate annual verification.
 The due date for submitting the annual verification is 30 days before the anniversary of the date (month and day) on which the CPEO's certification became effective.
 The IRS may notify CPEOs in advance to complete the annual verification.
 No CPEO annual verification will be processed until a user fee in the amount of $1,000 is received.
-Once processing of the annual verification has begun, the user fee will not be returned.

 The CPEO annual verification is designed to allow CPEOs an opportunity to review their information on file, confirm its continued validity with the IRS, and provide IRS with the information it needs to confirm the organization's suitability to remain in the CPEO program.
 Any material changes should be completed using the "Update CPEO Account Information" transaction prior to submission of your CPEO annual verification.
 Once submitted, the CPEO is required to pay the user fee.
 Then the submission is routed to the IRS for processing and evaluation.